ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Randomly switch from concave to convex edge

+### 11:05-11:21

+- Create underlap of 2 pixel on edges
+- Change colors
+- Create Padding

 # TODO

-- Create overlap of 1 pixel on edges
 - Cache puzzle pieces as images (to prevent recalculating clip path each render)
-- Change colors